World Water Day March 22, 2022

 Addressing water scarcity and the need for sanitation and access to clean water globally (UN SDG #6)

-785 million (1 in 9) people do not have access to safe water, and 263 million people have to travel over 30 minutes just to access water that isn’t even clean.
+771 million (1 in 10) people do not have access to safe water.
 Furthermore, about 4 billion people, representing nearly two-thirds of the world population, experience severe water scarcity during at least one month of the year.
-The United Nations has reported that "water use has been growing globally at more than twice the rate of population increase in the last century, and an increasing number of regions are reaching the limit at which water services can be sustainably delivered, especially in arid regions."
-If nothing changes, water scarcity could displace 700 million people by 2030.
+The United Nations has reported that "Water use has been growing globally at more than twice the rate of population increase in the last century, and an increasing number of regions are reaching the limit at which water services can be sustainably delivered, especially in arid regions."
+If nothing changes, intense water scarcity could displace 700 million people by 2030.

 Gaining a better understanding of how water impacts economic, political, and social stability around the globe and knowing how to solve these problems is vital to addressing the growing water and sanitation crisis.